 Mingenew makes for a great ‘stay point’, where you can make day trips to Coalseam and then enjoy all the benefits of our unique hospitality and amenities.

-Remember to grab a copy of the wildflower booklet from the Mingenew Tourist Centre so that you can identify all of the wonderful species on display.
+Remember to grab a copy of the wildflower booklet from the Mingenew Visitor Centre so that you can identify all of the wonderful species on display.

-Mingenew Hill, right in town, is the ideal place for holiday makers to have a rest and view our stunning landscape from high above, for as far as the eye can see.
+Right in town, Mingenew Hill is the ideal place for holidaymakers to have a rest and view our stunning landscape from high above, for as far as the eye can see.
 Just wander or drive over the railway line on Mingenew – Mullewa Rd.
 It’s perfect for wildflowers, picnics and shutterbugs alike!
 At the bottom of the hill is Drovers Rest, a great spot to take a break and discover Mingenew’s rich droving heritage.

 Find out more at the Tourist & Promotions Centre